-assistive device: walker, dressing stick, raised toilet seat or other item to help you do daily activities catheter: a flexible tube that is put into the body to bring in or take out fluids cement: a product used to attach the artificial joint to your bone, working like cement between the bricks of a wall continuous passive motion (CPM) machine: device that slowly moves your knee back and forth to exercise your new joint after surgery deep vein thrombosis (DVT): a blood clot in the calf or thigh extension: straightening of a joint flexion: bending of a joint immobilizer: brace that provides support for the knee incentive spirometer: machine that helps you breathe deeply so you can exercise your lungs and keep them clear incision: surgical cut or wound infection: invasion of the body by harmful germs; common symptoms include pain, swelling and red, warm skin operated leg: the leg that you had surgery on orthopedic surgeon: a surgeon who treats disorders of the bones and joints pneumatic compression device: machine that reduces the risk of blood clots; it is used on the legs or feet while a patient is in bed prosthesis: artificial joint
+assistive device: walker, dressing stick, raised toilet seat or other item to help you do daily activities catheter: a flexible tube that is put into the body to bring in or take out fluids cement: a product used to attach the artificial joint to your bone, working like cement between the bricks of a wall deep vein thrombosis (DVT): a blood clot in the calf or thigh flexion: bending of a joint incentive spirometer: machine that helps you breathe deeply so you can exercise your lungs and keep them clear incision: surgical cut or wound infection: invasion of the body by harmful germs.
+Common symptoms include pain, swelling and red, warm skin.

-- IV (intravenous) tube: a tube for putting fluids into a vein - loosening: when the artificial joint becomes detached or wears away from the bone
+IV (intravenous) tube: a tube for putting fluids into a vein